-At this time Animal Adventure Park is seeking 3 candidates to join the animal care team.
-This position would include working with mostly large hoofstock- Aoudad, Zebra, Oryx, Dromedary and Bactrian Camels, Bison, Nilgai, Tibetan Yaks, Sika and Fallow Deer.
-Candidates in this position will also be assisting with the safari preserve opening in the summer of 2022, which will be home to several species of hoofstock and ratites.
+At this time Animal Adventure Park is seeking qualified candidates to join the animal care team.
+This position would include working with several species of large hoofstock within the main park, as well as our sister facility - The Preserve at Animal Adventure, a drive thru safari that opened the summer of 2022, which is home to several species of large hoofstock: including giraffe, white rhinoceros, as well as camelids and species of ratites.

 Under direct supervision, the individual in this position is responsible for a wide variety of tasks involving the husbandry of the area species, the daily upkeep of keeper and public areas, and interactions with park guests.
 The individual must be able to carry out the position's duties as described below, with or without reasonable accommodations, and comply with park policies and procedures as they appear in the Employee Handbook and animal care protocols.
 The individual must also be of sufficient health to carry out these duties on a daily basis without presenting a danger to his/herself or fellow park employees.